solo-io/gloo/docs/index.md

 * [Part 2 - Function Routing](getting_started/kubernetes/2.md): Introduction to Function Routing with Gloo
 ### Plugins:
 * [AWS Lambda Plugin](plugins/aws.md): Description of the AWS Lambda Plugin and config rules for AWS Lambda Upstreams and Functions
+* [Kubernetes Plugin](plugins/kubernetes.md): Description of the Kubernetes Plugin and config rules for Kubernetes Upstreams
+* [Service Plugin](plugins/service.md): Description of the Service Plugin and config rules for Service Upstreams
+* [Request Transformation Plugin](plugins/request_transformation.md): Description of the Request Transformation Plugin and config rules for Request Transformation Routes and Functions

 ### v1 API reference:
 * [Upstreams](v1/upstream.md): API Specification for the Gloo Upstream Config Object